nirwan1265/MAGCAT/README.md

 # Pathway signal archetypes

-We divide the pathway signals into a small set of archetypes that describe different ways a pathway can look enriched as explained above.
-We then use a panel of combination tests chosen to be sensitive to each of these behaviors and a real biological example.
+We divide the pathway signals into a small set of archetypes that describe different ways a pathway can be enriched as explained above.
+We then use a combination of statistical tests chosen to be representative to each of these behaviors and a provide a biological example for each archetype.

 ## Archetype I — Sparse Driver Architecture (SDA)